 2. Description of the factors that had an impact on the leverage ratio during the period to which the disclosed leverage ratio refers

-The Society's leverage ratio has reduced slightly to 6.9% (2019: 7.0%) due to a decrease in Tier 1 capital, driven mainly by additional IFRS 9 provision requirements (as a result of the deteriorating economic outlook) and the unwind of IFRS 9 transitional arrangements.
+The Society's leverage ratio has reduced slightly to 6.8% (2020: 6.9%) driven mainly by mortgage asset growth in the year.

 Table 31: EBA leverage ratio disclosure templates